-Please consider applying to our program via the Early Decision Process.
-Please watch our webpages for information regarding our Direct Admit Program for entering Freshman for Fall of 2015.
+Please consider applying to our program via the Direct Admit Pathway for entering freshman beginning in the Fall of 2015.
 See the prepharmacy admissions pages on our website

 Located in Morgantown, "one of the most livable small towns in America," West Virginia University (WVU) School of Pharmacy offers students the opportunity to earn the Doctor of Pharmacy (Pharm.D.) degree in a small class (80-90 student) environment.
 State of the art classroom, library, laboratory, and simulation center facilties are part of a multi-disciplinary health sciences center, including the fields of medicine, dentistry, nursing, public health, and other allied health professions.
 The campus also includes a 400+ bed tertiary care hospital, level-I trauma center, cancer research and treatment center, psychiatric hospital, rehabilitation hospital, regional eye center, a neurosciences center and a biomedical research facility.

 The Pharm.D. curriculum consists of six semesters (fall and spring) of didactic work plus experiential rotations throughout the curriculum.
 Didactic semesters average 16-20 hours, which include elective courses.
 Experiential education begins within the first year of the curriculum.
-A minimum of three of the fourth year rotations must be performed in designated rural areas.
+A minimum of three of the Advanced Pharmacy Practice Experience (APPE) rotations must be performed in designated rural areas.
 In addition, interprofessional education is a priority at our School, thus students will have various experiences with the other health disciplines offered at WVU.

 Students may also complete a dual Pharm.D./MBA degree, or areas of emphasis based upon elective course work taken in the professional program.
 These three areas are Clinical/Residency, Research, and Teaching.
 There is also a Certificate in Geriatrics & Gerontology.

 Students may also pursue Ph.D. degrees in biomedical, pharmaceutical and pharmacological sciences, and health outcomes research.
 A variety of postgraduate residencies and fellowships are available.